slinkp/recruiter-messager/README.md

-# What: Automatic my recruiter email replies via gmail and RAG
+# Problem 1: Automatic my recruiter email replies via gmail and RAG

 Most of the recruiter mail I get is for positions that aren't a good match.
 It's hard to find the good ones, and I don't want to spend a lot of time on it